CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

     ![](Images/img195.png)

  1. Alert will be triggered whenever an app with your specified conditions meet, notification will be sent to the email or number specified.

+ 1. To learn more about Cloud App Security refer https://docs.microsoft.com/en-us/cloud-app-security.

 ### Exercise 4 : Information Protection